Who is Express Collections?

 Should I contact or pay Express Collections?

-The best way to deal with Express Collections is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Express Collections for millions of clients nationwide.
+The most effective way to deal with Express Collections is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Express Collections on behalf of their clients.

 And they may be able to help you too.